AdityaTrivedi14/AdityaTrivedi14/README.md

-### Hi there, I'm Aditya - aka [DevelopersCommunity][instagram] 👋
+## Hi there, I'm Aditya - aka [DevelopersCommunity][instagram] 👋

 ## ⚡ About Me
-- 🌱 I’m currently learning everything
+- 📈 I’m currently pursuing BE in IT(Information Technology) from DPCOE, Pune.
-- 👯 I’m looking to collaborate with other content creators
+- 💼 I'm a self-taught Fullstack developer from India 🇮🇳
-- 🥅 Goals: Get a Software Developer Job in any Big Tech Company
+- ❤️ I love writing code, building fun projects and be updated.
-- 🥅 2020 Goals: Make a best tutorial for Full Stack Web Development
+- 💬 I’m looking to collaborate with other developers.

 <!-- ### Connect with me:

 [<img align="left" alt="adityatrivedi-profile.netlify.app/" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]